giulio-garbi/mup/README.md

 * [full model of the running example](https://drive.google.com/file/d/1NUCJOz8CdwdZXSvrl9wilWA1tkv9yNhn/view?usp=sharing), where we applied the following modifications to aid the reader:
     - the service time of Net entries is written directly in their parallelogram (i.e., we omitted their only activity);
     - arrows leading to Net entries are colored differently to ease the differentiation (one color for each communication).

+For presentation purposes only (i.e., renaming and lightening of the implementation details), the API of this implementation slightly differs from the one outlined in the paper.